-Scan the QR code to access the Code of Ethics Handbook
+Scan the QR code to access the Code of Ethics (3rd Edition) and Case Studies

 Reflective practice is about taking the time to examine one's beliefs, values, goals, assumptions, and practice.
 It can be motivated by concerns that arise from daily encounters and interactions with fellow educators, families, and children.
 It is thinking about what happened, why, and how to do better.
 It also helps educators gain a better understanding of themselves as practitioners and how they can grow professionally to better meet children's and families' interests and needs.
+The revised CoE, together with its accompanying case studies, aim to spur deeper reflections among the educators, fostering greater trust and confidence between educators and families over time.